 Following a successful patient safety trial, the team has now secured $1.6M from the United States Food and Drug Administration – Orphan Products Division to begin a full-scale randomized controlled clinical trial to formally assess if the drug is effective in slowing disease progression in people with IBM.

 Director of the MRC Centre for Neuromuscular Diseases and the UCL Institute of Neurology Professor Michael Hanna, co-senior author of the paper, said: “This is an excellent example of interdisciplinary collaborative translational research that spans discovery, preclinical science and experimental medicine by a group of academic investigators supported by the MRC Centre.
 Targeting proteostasis has important potential benefit for patients with this disabling degenerative muscle disease.
-I want to congratulate the entire team and especially the MRC Centre-supported PhD students Mhoriam Ahmed, Pedro Machado, Adrian Miller and Charlotte Spicer.
+I want to congratulate the entire team, especially the MRC Centre-supported PhD students Mhoriam Ahmed, Pedro Machado, Adrian Miller, and Charlotte Spicer.
 This work was underpinned by our critical collaboration with Linda Greensmith.”

 Lead basic scientist and co-senior author Professor Linda Greensmith, Head of the Sobell Department of Motor Neuroscience and Movement Disorders at the UCL Institute of Neurology, said: “Through this collaboration and the support of the MRC Centre we have been able to take our fundamental observations in cell and animal models right through to a proof-of-concept trial in patients.
 We are actively pursuing this promising approach of manipulation of the heat shock response in Inclusion Body Myositis as well as other neurodegenerative diseases such as motor neurone disease, in collaboration with the MRC Centre and Danish biotech company Orphazyme ApS.”